elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-water-contribute-to-climate-regulation-through-oceanic-heat-sinks.md

 url: /learn/chemistry/questions/how-does-water-contribute-to-climate-regulation-through-oceanic-heat-sinks
 score: -1.0
 related_article1:
-    id: 167152
+    id: 167153
-    title: What role does evaporation play in the cooling effect of sweating?
+    title: >-
+        Why is water essential for sustaining life on Earth?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-role-does-evaporation-play-in-the-cooling-effect-of-sweating
+    url: /learn/chemistry/questions/why-is-water-essential-for-sustaining-life-on-earth
 related_article2:
-    id: 167152
+    id: 167147
-    title: What role does evaporation play in the cooling effect of sweating?
+    title: >-
+        Why is water considered a universal solvent and what types of substances does it dissolve?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-role-does-evaporation-play-in-the-cooling-effect-of-sweating
+    url: /learn/chemistry/questions/why-is-water-considered-a-universal-solvent-and-what-types-of-substances-does-it-dissolve
 related_article3:
-    id: 167145
+    id: 167148
-    title: What is cohesion in water and how does it contribute to surface tension?
+    title: >-
+        What is the difference between hydrophilic and hydrophobic substances in relation to water?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-cohesion-in-water-and-how-does-it-contribute-to-surface-tension
+    url: /learn/chemistry/questions/what-is-the-difference-between-hydrophilic-and-hydrophobic-substances-in-relation-to-water
 related_article4:
-    id: 167150
+    id: 167155
-    title: What are the implications of ice's lower density for aquatic ecosystems?
+    title: >-
+        What was Cavendish's contribution to the understanding of water's composition?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-implications-of-ices-lower-density-for-aquatic-ecosystems
+    url: /learn/chemistry/questions/what-was-cavendishs-contribution-to-the-understanding-of-waters-composition
 related_article5:
-    id: 167155
+    id: 167146
-    title: What was Cavendish's contribution to the understanding of water's composition?
+    title: >-
+        How does adhesion enable capillary action in water?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-was-cavendishs-contribution-to-the-understanding-of-waters-composition
+    url: /learn/chemistry/questions/how-does-adhesion-enable-capillary-action-in-water
 ---

 &nbsp;